sonali-guptaa/Superstore-Sales-Analysis-with-Power-BI/README.md

 Completed the Data transformation in Power Query and the dataset is then loaded into Microsoft Power BI Desktop for visualization.

 ## Dataset Description:
+Sample superstore dataset contains `13 columns and 9995 rows` of observation.
+Dataset includes columns like:

 - Ship Mode: Shipping method used for the order (e.g., Standard Class, Second Class, First Class, Same Day).
 - Segment: Customer segment (e.g., Consumer, Corporate, Home Office).